Is financial stress killing work productivity? Financial stress and job performance go hand-in-hand

 How financial stress hurts companies

-The impact of employee financial stress also translates into substantial costs for employers.
+The impact of employee financial stress also translates into substantial costs for employers, particularly when dealing with financially stressed employees.
 Financially strained employees who are absent, distracted, error-prone, and unsatisfied with their pay contribute to larger organizational problems including:

 According to PwC’s 2023 financial wellness survey, employees spend an average of 3+ hours per week stressed over finances instead of working.
 With numbers like this, it’s clear that unresolved employee financial stress significantly hurts the bottom line.